aureliojargas/txt2regex/CONTRIBUTING.md

 - Make sure all the tests are passing: `make test`

-- Make sure it's working in all Bash versions: `make test-bash`
+- Make sure it's working in all the supported Bash versions: `make test-bash`

 - When touching the regex tester, run it (`make test-regex`) and check the `regex-tester.txt` contents for changes